PennCIS233/Practical-HW2/README.md

 - `clear_program`: compiled program
 - `local_schema`: maximum local storage allocation, immutable
 - `global_schema`: maximum global storage allocation, immutable
+- `app_args`: arguments array to be passed into the voting application containing the voting election parameters

 You can use helper functions from `helper.py`, that you can import from example via `from helper import compile_program`.